bottledcode/RFC/drafts/records.md

 They may optionally implement an interface using the `implements` keyword.
 A `record` body is optional.

-A `record` may contain a constructor with zero arguments to perform further initialization, if required.
+A `record` may contain a constructor with zero arguments to perform further initialization if required.
 If it does not have a constructor, an implicit, empty contstructor is provided.

 A `record` body may contain property hooks, methods, and use traits (so long as they do not conflict with `record`